AdaCore/spark2014/docs/ug/gnatprove.rst

 If you add this precise contract in the program, then |GNATprove| can also verify the flow dependencies of ``Call_Swap``.

+Note that the generated flow dependencies are used in the analysis of callers, but |GNATprove| generates no warnings or check messages if the body of ``Add`` or ``Swap`` have fewer flow dependencies, as seen above.
+That's a difference between these contracts being present in the code or auto completed.

 Writing Only the Flow Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~